...

 Air filters are a vital part of your HVAC system, contributing to both indoor air quality and system efficiency.
 Understanding the type of filter you have, its lifespan, and the factors affecting it will help you determine when to replace it.

-Timely changing your air filter will not only save you money on energy bills but also provide you with cleaner and healthier air to breathe.
+Timely changing of your air filter will not only save you money on energy bills but also provide you with cleaner and healthier air to breathe.
 However, unnecessary changes can be a waste of money.
 So, inspect regularly and keep an eye out for signs of a worn-out filter, and make replacement a part of your routine HVAC maintenance.